 Trello is giving its 16 million users some exciting news.
 All Gold and free users can now enable one Power-Up on each of their team board.
 They will be able to integrate tools that they have been using right into their team workflow.
 Thus, users who use Slack, Evernote, or GitHub in their business, for example, can do it more seamlessly together with their boards.
 In addition, users will have two new adaptable features and three additional integrations to choose from for added productivity.
+Looking for a brilliant extension to Trello, we suggest trying out our own tool Bridge24 for Trello.

 What is a Power-Up